-Once we have selected the metallic Aubry-Andr\'e model as our disorder potential our first goal is to establish how well it performs in terms of localizing our system compared to random disorder.
-We have performed this comparison for a smaller system of size $2\times 3$, which was manageable with exact diagonalization.
-The results are reported in Fig.~\ref{Fig:GaussianDisorder} and confirm that our model outperforms random disorder of the same strength.

-Our next goal is to obtain Walsh-Hadamard coefficients for a much larger system of dimensions $2\times 20$.
-Before doing that however we need to know the accuracy of our perturbation theory by comparing it with exact diagonalization results.
+With this perturbation theory, we can move on to obtain Walsh-Hadamard coefficients for a much larger system of dimensions $2\times 20$.
+Before doing that, however, we examine the accuracy of our perturbation theory by comparing it with exact diagonalization results.
 For this comparison, still restricted to the $2\times 3$ system size, see Fig.~\ref{Fig:EDvsPT}.
 It is evident that the agreement of the two results is restricted to a rather small parameter range.
 Even though the second order perturbation theory is very accurate for the energy levels, with an error of $\sim 10^{-1}\text{ kHz}$ for eigenenergies spanning a few tens of GHz, the error is of the same order of magnitude as the Walsh-Hadamard coefficients of weight 2, and is about 2 orders of magnitude larger that coefficients of weight 3.
 This is why we only report the weight 2 coefficients here.
-Unfortunately the accuracy of the energy levels is not found to be improved by introducing higher order terms \cite{MollerPlessetAccuracy}; our perturbation theory is equivalent to that of the $\varphi^4$ theory, which is known to have a vanishing radius of convergence.
-Already at third order of perturbation theory the disagreement with the exact diagonalization results starts to increase.
+Unfortunately the accuracy of the energy levels is not found to be improved by introducing higher-order terms \cite{MollerPlessetAccuracy}; our perturbation theory is equivalent to that of the $\varphi^4$ theory, which is known to have a vanishing radius of convergence.
+Already at third order of perturbation theory, the disagreement with the exact diagonalization results starts to increase.

-Despite these difficulties, we obtain meaningful results about the Walsh-Hadamard coefficients and the correct order of magnitude within the specified parameter range in Fig.~\ref{Fig:EDvsPT}.
-Therefore we deem it informative to obtain the weight 2 coefficients using perturbation theory for the much larger $2\times 20$ system, far beyond the size that is accessible by exact diagonarization.
+Despite these difficulties, we obtain meaningful results for the Walsh-Hadamard coefficients and the correct order of magnitude within the parameter range $\Delta\gtrsim 4E_\text{C}$, as can be seen in Fig.~\ref{Fig:EDvsPT}.
+Therefore we proceed to obtain the weight-2 coefficients using perturbation theory for the much larger $2\times 20$ system, beyond the size that is easily accessible to exact diagonalization.
 The results for this calculation are reported in Fig.~\ref{Fig:WH2x20}.
-They confirm the expectation that these Walsh-Hadamard coefficients exhibit a hierarchy of values, decreasing exponentially with range; this is as expected within many body localization theory (see \cite{TransmonChaos}).
+They confirm the expectation that these Walsh-Hadamard coefficients exhibit a strong hierarchy of values, decreasing exponentially with range; this is as expected within many-body localization theory (see \cite{TransmonChaos}).